Common Errors That Lead to Rejection (Part 3)

-In parts 1 and 2, we focused on the common reasons for revision and rejection by journals.
+In part 1 and part 2, we focused on the common reasons for revision and rejection by journals.
 Here we focus on how to deal with reviewer comments.
 To date, there is very little literature advising authors on how to deal with referees’ comments when the manuscript is returned.
 In fact, much of the probability of publication depends on how appropriately you respond to the referee’s comments.
 We now list steps on what to do in the following four situations.

 Situation 1: Accept with Minor Revision